solde/Par/lab2/lab2 - David Soldevila Daniel Palomo.md

 ## Row decomposition in OpenMP

 We have used parallelization pragmas in the row loop.
 Due to that we got a task descompostion based in rows.
 This helps reducing overhead time added to the executable.
-However that coluld translate in a greater execution time.
+However that could translate in a greater execution time.
 We would see this with the analysis of scalability.